Heroes Shed No Tears (1980 film)

-Heroes Shed No Tears is a 1980 Hong Kong wuxia film directed by Chor Yuen and produced by the Shaw Brothers Studio, starring Alexander Fu and Derek Yee.
-It is adapted from the novel Ying Xiong Wu Lei by Gu Long.
+Heroes Shed No Tears is a 1980 Hong Kong wuxia film adapted from the novel Ying Xiong Wu Lei by Gu Long.
+It was directed by Chor Yuen and produced by the Shaw Brothers Studio, starring Alexander Fu and Derek Yee.

-Plot
+Synopsis

-Young swordsman Kao Chien Fei (Alexander Fu Sheng) uses a unique sword with a teardrop fashioned into its blade.
-Chien Fei is charged with averting an impending crisis in the martial arts world, but the villain, Zhou Tung Lai (Derek Yee Tung-Sing), wishes to become the ruler of the world of martial arts, and launches a scheme to pit the various heroes against one another.
+Young swordsman Gao Jianfei uses a unique sword with a teardrop fashioned into its blade.
+He is charged with averting an impending crisis in the wulin, but the villain Zhuo Donglai wishes to rule the wulin and launches a scheme to pit the various heroes against one another.